 What To Expect Your First Year Of Trucking

-So, you’ve just finished trucking school.
-It’s time to celebrate!
-Getting your Class A CDL is exciting, and a great accomplishment.
+Getting your Class-A CDL is exciting, and a great accomplishment.
 You have learned a lot about the world of trucking — and trucks — and how to operate and maneuver these huge vehicles.

-But, what you might not quite realize is that you are not just beginning your career.
-You are entering a second kind of trucking school.
-It’s called “the first year in trucking,” and it’s just as demanding as that CDL curriculum.
+But, what you might not realize is that you are not just beginning your career.
+You are entering a second kind of trucking school — your first year in trucking.

-Experienced truckers describe this first year as everything from “a big challenge,” to “definitely tough.”
+Experienced truckers describe this first year as big challenge.
 Says one trucker, “Your first year as a truck driver is going to be the hardest one.”
-Or, as another veteran puts it, “Your first year in trucking will make or break you.”

-A Great First Year Equals A Great Career: 10 Tips
+A Great First Year Equals a Great Career: 11 Tips

-1. Get as much driving experience as you can, as soon as you can.
-You may be driving difficult routes made even more difficult because you’re a rookie.
-But keep driving, driving, driving.
-Truckers will tell you that the more experience you have, the more work you’ll get, the more money you’ll make — and the more relaxed you will become.
+1. Get as much driving experience as you can.
+Experinced truckers will tell you that the more experience you have, the more work you’ll get, the more money you’ll make — and the more relaxed you will feel.

 2. Expect to be assigned to a driver trainer.
-This is true for many first-year truckers, so you need to be prepared for it, and you need to make it work.
-Sharing a rig with another person is hard, not to mention awkward (especially if the trucker and driver trainer are male and female) Just remind yourself this will not last forever.
+This is true for many first-year truckers, so you need to be prepared for it.
+Sharing a rig with another person is hard, not to mention awkward sometimes.
+Just remind yourself this will not last long.
 Make the best of it—and learn from that trainer’s experience.

-4. Do not.
-Do not.
-Get into an accident.
+4. Stay as diligent as possible to avoid accidents.
 It’s a fact of first-year trucking that accidents are common.
 “That’s really just inexperience,” says James Fairbank, a veteran truck driver and now Director of Education at the National Tractor Trailer School in Liverpool, N.Y.
 He adds that new truckers “are really pressured out there just to get things done, not take up time, they’re worried about being in people’s way, where to park, and it can be overwhelming.
 Learn to slow down, take a deep breath and relax.”

 Still, accidents are expensive, they stain your driving record, and shake your self-confidence.
-So, surviving this first-year accident-free will pay huge dividends.
+So, surviving this first-year accident-free will pay off in the long run.
 Also, many accidents and mishaps are preventable.

-One trucker offers his “G.O.A.L.” advice when it comes to avoiding accidents.
-Most often, these occur when you’re backing up into a new customer location or other unfamiliar tight spots: “Get Out And Look.”
+Remember the acronym G.O.A.L. (“Get Out And Look") to avoid accidents.
+Most often, these occur when you’re backing up into a new customer location or other unfamiliar tight spots.

 6. Do what it takes to stay in touch with family and friends.
 As Fairbank noted, adjusting to this new lifestyle “is the biggest learning curve.”
 Regular contact with family and friends is the best goal, and it’s easy to do.

-A related hint regarding family life, one trucker recommends: When you get home, you may just want to sleep a lot.
-Sure, you need catch-up sleep, but avoid the temptation to just slug it until you leave again.
-Get back into your family life as much as possible.
-Making your short time home larger than life goes a long way to extending your presence after you leave for your next haul.
+When you get home, you may just want to sleep a lot.
+However, you should also spend as much time with your family as you can.
+It makes your short time home feel longer and it goes a long way to extending your presence after you leave for your next haul.

 8. Find an employer close to home.
-If you’re an OTR trucker, one veteran driver advises you to find a trucking company that has a terminal located as close to your home as possible.
+If you’re an OTR trucker, find a trucking company that has a terminal located as close to your home as possible.
 That will allow you to get home between loads more often.
-If you do find such a terminal, this trucker also advises keeping a car parked there, so you can dash off home right away and use that down time for family time.
+If you do find such a terminal, you might choose to keep a car parked there so you can go home right away.

-No, this first year is all about adjusting to what truckers know.
+The first year you work will be all is all about adjusting.
 It is more than a new job—it’s a new lifestyle.
 Trucking, primarily OTR trucking, has been compared by some to life in the military, or working on oil rigs.